-- Meridian provides Respite Care under contracts with LSF and Partnership for Strong Families
+- Meridian provides Respite Care under contracts with LSF and Partnership for Strong Families - Current Physical and Immunization records are required.

+RECRUITING

-RECRUITING Program Director - Vacant
+Program Director - Yemaelle (Mya) Porter

 Meridian's Recruiting department is responsible for planning, organizing and directing all phases of a comprehensive and diversified recruiting program.
 We partner with managers to develop staffing strategies, implement cost effective recruitment plans, provide consultation throughout the selection process to maximize fit and retention and work with employees to determine potential internal growth opportunities within the organization.